What’s To Know About Manhattan, Montana History?

-While scouting for just the right Gallatin Valley real estate on which to grow malting barley used in Montana beer making, Henry Altenbrand and several New York businessmen decided in 1890 that the real estate around Moreland, Montana, 20 miles northwest of Bozeman, would suffice and Moreland was renamed “Manhattan” in that year.
+About this time, while scouting for just the right Manhattan Montana land on which to grow malting barley used in Montana beer making, Henry Altenbrand and several NY businessmen decided in 1890 that the land around Moreland, Montana, 20 miles northwest of Bozeman, would suffice and Moreland was renamed “Manhattan” in that year.

 Near the headwaters of the Missouri River, “Manhattan” (latitude 45.86 N, longitude 111.33 W, elevation, 4,243 feet), became the center of operations for Altenbrand and Company.

 These early Montana beer-drinking businessmen created the Manhattan Malting Company, which farmed 13,000 acres of Gallatin Valley Montana land dedicated to barley crops for Montana’s beer production.

 Also, they invested money to create the West Gallatin Irrigation Company, which purchased 28,000 Northern Pacific grant lands.